katerine-dev/katerine-dev/README.md

 ### Hi there!!
 I'm Katerine :blush:

-A Law student who threw herself into the universe of jurimetrics.
+Graduated in Law, curious about the universe of jurimetrics.

 My current technology interests are R and Data Science.